jkelvie/alexa-invocation-tester-app/README.md

 ### Step 4.
 Test it out!

-Go to [http://localhost:80](http://localhost:80) in your browser and test an invocation name.
+1. Go to [http://localhost:80](http://localhost:80) in your browser and test an invocation name.
+Tests can take 3-4 minutes, so please be patient.
+2. Test the invocation name on a physical device linked to your amazon dev / ASK account.
+Sometimes the 1st test fails due to timing, but passes IRL.
+3. Press the 'test another invocation' button.
 Wash.
 Repeat.
+4. Since you are modifying a real lambda/alexa skill, you can only run 1 test at a time.
+If you need to cancel an inprogress test or get stuck in a "another test is running" situation, go to [http://localhost:80/reset](http://localhost:80/reset) to reset the app and try again.

 ## Links: